7 Best Pingdom Alternatives in 2024

 Better Stack combines incident management, uptime monitoring, and status pages into a single beautifully designed product.

-On the free plan, they offer 3-minute checks and on paid plans 30 seconds once, compared to Pingdom's 1-minute checks.
+On the free plan, they offer 3-minute checks, and on paid plans 30 seconds once, compared to Pingdom's 1-minute checks.
 Better Uptime offers HTTP(s), ping, port, DNS, SSL, and cronjob (heartbeat) checks.
-Their Free plan offers 10 monitors, their Freelancer plan 50, and Team once over 100 monitors.
+Their Free plan offers 10 monitors, their Freelancer plan 50, and a Team once over 100 monitors.
 Since Pingdom is priced per monitor, Better Uptime can provide significant savings when monitoring more websites.

 Status pages from Better Stack are very well designed and also free for all.
 A useful feature for any business is definitely the subscription option that they offer as well as the ability to protect it by a password.